Building WordPress sites taught us that search engines love specificity.

 Once you have added the GTIN, MPN, or ISBN schema for all the products, don’t forget to click the ‘Update’ or ‘Publish’ button at the top to save your changes.

-You and your visitors won’t be able to see a difference on the front end of your website, but search engine bots will now have the ISBN, GTIN, or MPN details for the products.
+You won’t see a visual difference on the front end of your website, but search engine bots will now have the ISBN, GTIN, or MPN details.

 Method 2: Add Product Schema Directly to WooCommerce Products